xcxinng/xcxinng/message_broker/rabbitmq/tutorial6-RPC/rpc.md

   a message with the result back to the Client, using the queue from the reply_to field.
 - The client waits for data on the callback queue.
 When a message appears, it checks the correlation_id property.
 If it matches the value from the request it returns the response to the application.

 #Put it all together
 see code in **rpc_client.go** and **rpc_server.go**

+#Advantage of RPC service based on rabbit
+It may seem more complicated than RPC service without rabbit, therefor, why should we build RPC service based on rabbit?

+After this tutorial, I've done some research on "RPC service based on rabbit", here are some advantages I've found on internet:
+1. decouple the RPC client and server
+2. reduce the stress on the server
+3. make it easier to expand horizontally
+4. rabbit has supported RPC friendly